FallDi/xwaf/README.md

 How it work?
 ------------
 <img src="http://178.49.9.210/files/1034/im2.jpg"/>

 1. **Links extractor**.
-Takes a URL and tries to work around site recursively by links, keeping the values of the potential vulnerability GET/POST/COOKIE parameters.</li>
+Takes a URL and tries to work around site recursively by links, keeping the values of the potential vulnerability GET/POST/COOKIE parameters.
 2. **VulnerabilityDetecter**.
 Using a list of links, trying to identify vulnerabilities options.
 This using time-based SQL-Injection attack.
 This application is multithreading and has CLI & GUI version; Based logic of test suites:
 ```
 timeStart = time.now();